If you’re curious about the Kingston A400, we’ve got all the information you need right here.

-In 2017 a proper Solid State Drive as the main system drive is must have.
-Even if you’re on a super low budget, getting an entry level SSD is very advisable.
+A proper Solid State Drive as the main system drive is a must-have.
+Even if you’re on a super low budget, getting an entry-level SSD is very advisable.
 The thing is that you don’t need anything fancy, a 120-240GB SSD will more than great for storing your operating system and any software or game you use frequently.

-Kingston A400 is a great drive that features one of the best price-performance ratios on the market, but how does it stand against other 2.5-inch SATA SSDs?
+The Kingston A400 is a great drive that features one of the best cost-performance ratios on the market, but how does it stand up against other 2.5-inch SATA SSDs?
 Let’s find out!

 Read related: Top 7 SSD 2.5-Inch Internal Hard Drives